 Mediation – an informal and nonbinding process in which the mediator facilitates negotiations between the disputing parties and attempts to help them find a mutually acceptable solution to their dispute.
 Once a settlement is reached and its terms formalized in a written agreement executed by the parties, the settlement becomes binding.
 In a mediation the parties are the decision makers.

-Arbitration – a process in which one or more neutrals (the arbitrators) review the evidence presented to them, hear the arguments of the parties, and then render a decision which resolves the dispute, if the arbitration is to be binding on the parties.
+Arbitration – a process in which one or more neutrals (the arbitrators) review the evidence presented to them, hear the arguments of the parties, and then render a decision which resolves the dispute, if the arbitration is binding on the parties.
 Usually, the parties agree beforehand that the arbitrators’ decision will be binding.
 In an arbitration, the arbitrators are the decision makers.

 Summary Jury Trial – an actual nonbinding jury trial (with the neutral acting as the Summary Jury Trial Judge) where the evidence is summarized and presented to a jury panel.
 Usually, this entire process can be completed in one day.
 After the trial, the parties are permitted to question the individual jurors about the jurors’ impressions of the case and the basis for the jury’s verdict.
-Armed with this critical information, the parties most often are able to settle their disputes during subsequent negotiations or by Mediation.
+Armed with this critical information, the parties most often are able to settle their disputes during subsequent negotiations or by participating in a Mediation.

 Awards and Recognition for Dallas Mediation Attorney, Bud Silverberg.

 Bud Silverberg has earned the respect of both his peers and those who have used his Mediation, Arbitration, and Summary Jury Trial services.
-He is a recipient of:

 - The Justice Frank G. Evans Award from the Alternative Dispute Resolution Section of the State Bar of Texas.
 His wife, Rena Silverberg, MSW, a former Family Mediator, was a joint recipient of this award.